 People still focus on one question when it comes to donating: “How much of my money is going to the cause?”
 They problem is, many of us are making incorrect assumptions about the answers we get.
 I do commend Invisible Children for breaking their $9 million annual fundraising down further than most in their reaction post where they address the campaign’s negative feedback but even then, some might not understand that just looking at the Management & General spending numbers is not the whole story.
 Many think “programs” means programs in “a poor country” and don’t realize that programs can mean TV ads, and the salaries for the producers, and the office in the western city they work out of, and the annual holiday party etc…. which is usually all legally reported above board, it’s just that people don’t understand it and it is not in the interest of most organizations to try to explain it.
 To learn more, read about why looking at administration costs is meaningless via this example from Good Intents, or buy her paper on the subject of why non-profit overhead doesn’t mean what you think it means, which I might just do myself.
 Additionally, an organization that legitimately spent 0% on overhead but did not achieve their mission is not better than one that only spent 1% of their money on their programs, but did.
 Hence, we’re asking the wrong questions.

-Here are two slideshares we made for Investing Time in People last year which get further into this:
+Here are two slideshares we made for our Investing Time in People meeting last year which get further into this:

 3) Even the NGO directors themselves are often asking the wrong questions…. especially when they are far away from their “cause”.